Best oil for seasoning cast iron.

 What seasoning oil do manufacturers suggest for cast iron?

 Most cast iron skillets these days come pre-seasoned from the manufacturers, and many manufacturers also provide their own oils specifically for seasoning.
-I always like to double-check what the pros recommend.
+I check what manufacturers recommend.
 After all, these companies live and breathe cast iron and they’ve tested thousands of pans.

 Let’s explore whether most manufacturers recommend a particular type of oil for seasoning.